Frequently asked questions

 The location of the logger files depends on the version if windows you are running.

 For Windows XP the default location is: C:\Program Files\TempIT V4\Logger Files.

 For Windows Vista, Windows 7 and Windows 8 (UAC on) the default location with be: C:\USERS\*******\AppData\Local\VirtualStore\Program Files\TempIT V4\Logger Files ******* replace with your username.

-Each logger has a database file with the extension .sdb The serial number will make up part of the file name The database contains all graphs download from the logger.
-You should rename your files if you customer is placing them in the same directory as his existing database files.
+Each logger has a database file with the extension .sdb The serial number will make up part of the file name The database contains all graphs downloaded from the logger.
+You should rename your files if your customer is placing them in the same directory as his existing database files.